This vegan peanut butter blossoms are literally the best thing you will ever have!

 So even if the cookie itself was vegan, peanut butter blossoms using Hershey’s Kisses, even dark chocolate ones, are not vegan!

 So instead we use a square of vegan dark chocolate.
-I uses 70% dark chocolate for this recipe but you can use your favorite vegan candy brand!
+I use 70% dark chocolate for this recipe but you can use your favorite vegan candy brand!

 Using a small square of vegan dark chocolate lends the same flavor without using any dairy!

-I cut a square of chocolate into four smaller squares and use it instead of the kiss and it is an easy fix!
+I cut a square of chocolate into four smaller squares and use it instead of the kiss.
+It is an easy fix for making these classic peanut butter blossom cookies vegan!

 How To Make Vegan Peanut Butter Blossoms

-Making vegan peanut butter blossoms is so simple and easy!
+Making dairy-free peanut butter blossoms is so simple and easy!
 It takes just 20 minutes of active time.

 Of course, you can eat the cookies once they come out of the oven, but the chocolate will need extra time to “set” so it doesn’t melt all over the place.